dcomms/dcomms/docs/drp_whitepaper.md

-LICENSE: MIT: you can use this protocol and C# (.NET Standard) implementation to develop your own messenger and UC app, under your brand name.
+License is MIT: you can use this protocol and C# (.NET Standard) implementation to develop your own messenger and UC app, under your brand name.

 # Decentralized Routing Protocol